GentleRosie/oscar-movie-project/README.md

 ###### 3. Install an API client (Insomnia recommended) to ensure that the REST API endpoints are working properly
 - Install NodeJS

-3. Install an API client (Insomnia recommended) to ensure that the REST API endpoints are working properly -Install NodeJS

 #### REST API Endpoints
 ____
 #### **ROOT: http://127.0.0.1:5000**